 - Check your ingredients!
 We’ve talked about glycerin but I also want you to look out for parabens.
 As I mentioned in a previous post, parabens are a source of controversy and there’s a lot conflicting information out there as to what they do.
 Here’s the most thorough explanation I’ve found.
 As chemical controversies are best kept away from your genitals I advise just steering clear.

-- Don’t use flavored lubes with vaginas- it’s that whole sugar + vagina = yeast infection thing again.
+- Don’t use flavored lubes with vaginas as they often contain ingredients like glycerin that can upset the vaginal environment (as it were) and for some, that can lead to yeast infections.
 There are some glycerin-free ones like this one that many people swear by, but as many of them contain aspartame, I’m still not down with it.

 - Use a thick lube for anal sex.
 Some people feel strongly that it should be silicone but there are some great super-thick water based gels out there.

-- No oil-based products (this includes petroleum jelly and the like) with latex condoms.
-You can use oil based with non-latex condoms though.
+- No oil-based products (this includes petroleum jelly and the like) with latex or polyisoprene condoms.
+You can use oil based with nitrile, resin, or polyurethane condoms though.

 - Do not use lubricants with numbing agents.
 Especially for anal penetration.
 I could rant about this but, once again, I’ll hand it off to Early to Bed –Don’t Numb Your Ass, Please.